knocklabs/docs/pages/send-notifications/setting-preferences.md

 const preferences = await knockClient.users.getPreferences("jhammond");
 ```

-### Setting the users preferences
+### Setting the user's preferences

-You can update a users entire preference set using the `users.setPreferences` method.
+You can update a user's entire preferences using the `users.setPreferences` method.
 This will
 overwrite any existing preferences set for the user:

 ```javascript Set preferences